hashintel/hash/packages/engine/README.md

 ### Simulation Outputs
 > **WIP** - This section is a work-in-progress.
 More in-depth documentation is in the works for describing all output formats and options.
 As such some functionality may not be mentioned here, and some functionality alluded to here might not be complete at present.
-Currently the engine has two main form of outputs, one coming from the [json_state package](./src/simulation/package/output/packages/json_state) and the other from the [analysis package](./src/simulation/package/output/packages/analysis).
+Currently, the engine has two main form of outputs, one coming from the [json_state package](./src/simulation/package/output/packages/json_state) and the other from the [analysis package](./src/simulation/package/output/packages/analysis).

 At the end of each simulation run, various outputs appear within the `./<OUTPUT FOLDER>/<PROJECT NAME>/<EXPERIMENT ID>/<SIMULATION ID>` directories.